This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Five hours and a romantic stop at McDonald’s later, we arrived in Dresden, Germany.
 Wow, what a beautiful city spilling with history and architectural treasures!
 The Dresden skyline is one of the most memorable ones I’ve ever seen.
 Unfortunately, we only had that one night to explore, so I will definitely have to go back soon!

-Unfortunately, this was before I got interested in photography, so all these photos are shot with my old mobile.
-But I wanted to share this trip with you anyways, as it is one of my favorite travel memories to date.
-You don’t always have to travel for a long time, go far or somewhere exotic to have an awesome time!
+Unfortunately, this was before I got interested in photography, so all these photos were shot with my old phone.
+But I wanted to share this trip with you anyway, as it is one of my favorite travel memories to date.
+You don’t always have to travel far, go far or somewhere exotic to have an awesome time!

 Here I am slightly excited after looking in the same window Cinderella did in the movie during the ball.
 Unfortunately, these days there is a gift shop inside and no prince dancing in tights.